 While including a family photo seems like a great way to create a personal connection, it may leave the seller and their agent open to discrimination claims, Galdieri says.
 It’s best to leave this out to avoid problems.

-House Offer Letter Template
+House Offer Letter Templates

 Here’s an example of how to write an offer letter for a house that you can use as a starting point for your next home bid: